-22 If the criteria is approved by the community board, the next step is a report by Council staff to the Community and Strategy Committee for Council endorsement.
+22 If the criteria is confirmed by the community board, the next step is a report by Council staff to the Community and Strategy meeting on 6 May 2020 for Council endorsement.

-A Community Partnership Fund - guiding principles J.
+A Community Partnership Fund Guiding Principles J.

 Guiding Principles